 Factors that determine the usability of a heating pad are size, cord length and controller style.
 You also want a controller that’s simple to use and easy to set, especially if you have pain in your hands.
 Cord length is an important factor because a longer cord means you can reach electric sockets more easily.

 Since the most usable products are easy to clean, we looked at the care, construction and washability of the heating pad finalists.
 All of the electric heating pads were easy to clean.
 The Thermophore, Chattanooga and Sunbeam – Moist/Dry Heat all have a removable, machine-washable cover and heating unit that can be wiped clean if necessary.
-The one-piece models like the Sunbeam – XpressHeat, Pure Enrichment and SoftHeat are also simple to wash.
-You just throw the entire heating pad in the washing machine and dryer.
+The one-piece models like the Sunbeam – XpressHeat, Pure Enrichment and SoftHeat are also machine washable.
+You just throw the entire heating unit in the washer.
 The Carex – Bed Buddy and Sunny Bay – Neck Heating Wrap are wipe clean only.

 At first, we thought that the large size of the Thermophore would mean that you could share it with a partner.
 Consumers do mention sharing (often with pets, surprisingly) a heating pad in their reviews, although it’s hard to tell whether they are talking about taking turns or using it together.
 We quickly found that even 14 by 24 inches isn’t large enough to share.
 For sharing, we recommend an electric throw blanket like the Sunbeam – Heated Throw which we tested while searching for the best electric blanket.